-The Bachelor of Arts degree is a generalist degree, designed to provide a broad background in practical and theoretical areas while allowing students to develop a limited emphasis area.
+The BA degree is a generalist degree, designed to provide a broad background in practical and theoretical areas while allowing students to develop a limited emphasis area.
 Students interested in several areas of performance and production or students interested in pursuing a double major or minor elect this degree plan.
+The Bachelor of Arts Degree in Theatre is a comprehensive 48 hour degree with course work in performance, directing, production, design and theatre history.
+Students can emphasize acting or design to a limited degree and can supplement their education with a minor in a related subject or a second major.